 What analysts say:

 - Buy, sell, or hold?: Analysts are very bullish on this stock, unanimously backing it as a buy.
 Analysts like Triumph Group better than competitor Spirit AeroSystems Holdings overall.
-Eleven out of 18 analysts rate Spirit AeroSystems Holdings a buy compared to 11 of 11 for Triumph Group.
+Fifteen out of 21 analysts rate Spirit AeroSystems Holdings a buy compared to 12 of 12 for Triumph Group.
 Analysts still rate the stock a moderate buy, but they are a bit more wary about it compared to three months ago.

-- Revenue forecasts: On average, analysts predict $840.5 million in revenue this quarter.
-That would represent a rise of 9.3% from the year-ago quarter.
+- Revenue Forecasts: On average, analysts predict $834 million in revenue this quarter.
+That would represent a rise of 2.9% from the year-ago quarter.

-- Wall Street earnings expectations: The average analyst estimate is earnings of $1.04 per share.
-Estimates range from $0.97 to $1.08.
+- Wall Street Earnings Expectations: The average analyst estimate is earnings of $1.13 per share.
+Estimates range from $1.04 to $1.30.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 95.9% granting it an outperform rating.
-The community at large agrees with the All-Stars with 96.6% assigning it a rating of outperform.
-Fools are keen on Triumph Group, though the message boards have been quiet lately with only 68 posts in the past 30 days.
-Despite the majority sentiment in favor of Triumph Group, the stock has a middling CAPS rating of three out of five stars.
+CAPS All-Stars are strongly supporting the stock, with 98.6% granting it an "outperform" rating.
+The greater community backs the All-Stars, as 96.5% give it a rating of "outperform."
+Fools are keen on Triumph Group, though the message boards have been quiet lately with only 71 posts in the past 30 days.
+Even with a robust four out of five stars, Triumph Group's CAPS rating falls a little short of the community's upbeat outlook.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.